Verification of Identity & Protection of Student Privacy

 - Graduate International Students - Identity is verified based on questions asked on the application and documentation required to satisfy admissions requirements.
 Students must provide their legal name and date of birth on their application form.
 Prior to the submission of an application, students must certify the information provided is correct.
 Once students submit their application form, they are required to submit additional documents, valid passports and official transcripts sent from their college.
 The JSU Graduate Studies office uses the applicant’s passport to match their name and date of birth with the information submitted on their application.
 The JSU Graduate Studies office also matches the transcript name and date of birth.

-All online students are admitted to the University in the same manner as traditional students.
-Once the student is cleared for admission, he or she is entered into the Banner Student Information System.
-Only students entered into the Banner System can access the University’s registration system, campus portal, email system, learning management system, and other university systems.
-In addition to steps taken for all students, such as those mentioned above and procedures followed by Undergraduate Admissions, Graduate Studies Admissions, and International Admissions, the methods below are utilized for students taking online courses.
-These are also available for students taking traditional and blended courses.
+Once the student is cleared for admission, a Banner Learner record is created for the student in the Banner Student Information System.
+Only students with a Banner Learner record entered into the Banner System can access the university’s registration system, campus portal, email system, learning management system, and other university systems.
+In addition to these steps taken for all students, the methods below are utilized for students taking online courses.
+The first step below is utilized for all students.
+The remaining steps are also used primarily for online students, but are also available for students taking on campus and blended courses.

 (1) secure login credentials to the Canvas learning management systems (LMS)